antonfirsov/docs/2020/03-Mar/Roslyn/Roslyn.md

         }
     ```

 7. Check your progress by pressing F5 to run your analyzer.
-Make sure that the BraceAnalyzer.
-Vsix project is the startup project before pressing F5.
-Running the Vsix project loads an experimental instance copy of Visual Studio, which lets Visual Studio keep track of a separate set of Visual Studio extensions.
+Make sure that the BraceAnalyzer.Vsix project is the startup project before pressing F5.
+Running the VSIX project loads an experimental instance of Visual Studio, which lets Visual Studio keep track of a separate set of Visual Studio extensions.

-8. In the Visual Studio instance, create a new C# class library with the following code to verify that the analyzer diagnostic is neither reported for the method block nor the while statement, but is reported for the if statement and System.
-Console.
-WriteLine invocation statement:
+8. In the Visual Studio instance, create a new C# class library with the following code to verify that the analyzer diagnostic is neither reported for the method block nor the `while` statement, but is reported for the `if` statement and `System.Console.WriteLine` invocation statement:

     ![Brace Diagnostic](brace-diagnostic.png)

-9. Now, add curly braces around the System.
-Console.
-WriteLine invocation statement and verify that the only single warning is now reported for the if statement:
+9. Now, add curly braces around the `System.Console.WriteLine` invocation statement and verify that the only single warning is now reported for the `if` statement:

     ![Brace Diagnostic for If Statement](brace-diagnostic-for-if-statement.png)